The Psychographic Scourge

 “This country’s been hijacked.
 You know it.
 I know it.
 People are scared.
 People are angry.
 They need a voice that echoes that discontent.
 Someone’s got to tell them ‘Don’t take any shit’”.
 Billy Joel speaking at John Mellencamp’s induction into the US Rock & Roll Hall of Fame in 2008.

 Billy Joel’s and Naomi Klein’s words came several years after the Enron scandal, around the time of Madoff’s Ponzi scheme and of the Great Financial Collapse with its bailouts from the public purse to private interests that had profited from manipulating complex financial schemes (hedge funds, etc.) through banking institutions that were considered ‘too big to fail’.
 Meanwhile Jo and Joanne Public (98% of the population) were easy targets and left to ‘fail’.
-Joel and Klein are talking about the effects of the nefarious neo-liberalist system that has hijacked the common good (res publica).
+Joel and Klein are talking about the effects of the nefarious neo-liberalist system that hijacked the common good (res publica).
 Neo-liberalism’s only winners are the super-rich (<2%).

 Neo-liberalism is a dogma that gained extra momentum after the fall of the Soviet Union when capitalism no longer needed to pretend it was humane.
 After the Reagan and Thatcher years it became entrenched under the Bushes and Clinton in the USA, and, in the UK, under Major and Blair.
 At the same time, the more emboldened and cynical it became (Enron, Madoff, Financial Collapse, etc.), the clearer it became to an increasing number of ordinary people that the system was, despite all the ‘freedom and free market’ propaganda, deeply flawed and painfully unjust.
 People’s lives were getting worse, not better.
 In many circles socialism unsurprisingly ceased to be a dirty word.
 Such longing for a just society and for real freedom —even if expressed in apolitical terms like ‘Yes, we can’ and ‘Sí, podemos’ — demanded radical counter-measures from the super-rich and the rabid right if they were to maintain their economic and ideological stranglehold on the populace (us).
-That’s where psychographics come in.
+That’s where psychographics came in with its mass-psychological manipulations.

 To understand the psychographics scourge and how it works, please read reports about the data mining firm Cambridge Analytica and its role in rigging both the UK Brexit referendum and the US 2016 elections.
 The reports, based on rigorous investigative journalism and on whistle-blower evidence, expose the iniquitous and largely illegal manipulation of public opinion.
 Here are just a few links to relevant info (all clickable).